 - Activate and use your Fisher email account.

-If you have additional questions or concerns, feel free to ask the education advisor.
+If you have additional questions or concerns, feel free contact Jennifer Pluretti, education advisor, at email@example.com.

 Fisher policy regulates that you see your advisor(s) at least twice a year, in order to discuss your course registration and obtain your alternate pin number for the upcoming semester's registration.

 All teacher candidates should make an appointment with their Education advisor, as soon as s/he is assigned to the candidate, to create a long range plan of courses.